feedzai/openl2d/README.md

 ## Replicating our experiments

 ### L2D Baseline Results
-After following the steps to obtain the **Fraud Detection Dataset**, detailed in the previous section, the user must run the file "[OpenL2D/testbed/run_tests.py](OpenL2D/testbed/run_tests.py)".
+After following the steps to obtain the **FiFAR Dataset**, detailed in the previous section, the user must run the file "[OpenL2D/testbed/run_tests.py](Code/testbed/run_tests.py)".
 This script produces the test split assignments for each testing scenario generated in Step 4 of the previous section.
-These assignments are obtained by using each of our 3 baseline models, detailed in Section 4.2 of the [paper](Documents/Paper.pdf),  resulting in a total of 660 sets of assignments.
-For details on the total compute time necessary to run all experiments, consult Table 7, in Section C.1 of the [appendix](Documents/Appendix.pdf).
+These assignments are obtained by using each of our 3 baseline models, detailed in the [paper](Documents/Paper.pdf), resulting in a total of 900 sets of assignments.

 ### ML Model and Human Expertise Model evaluation

-The plots, numerical results, and hyperparameter choices relating to our ML model, detailed in Section B.1 of the [appendix](Documents/Appendix.pdf), are obtained using the script [OpenL2D/ml_model/training_and_predicting.py](OpenL2D/ml_model/training_and_predicting.py).
+The plots, numerical results, and hyperparameter choices relating to our ML model. are obtained using the script [OpenL2D/ml_model/training_and_predicting.py](OpenL2D/ml_model/training_and_predicting.py).

-The plots, numerical results, and hyperparameter choices relating to our Human Expertise model, detailed in Section B.3, are obtained using the notebook [OpenL2D/expertise_models/model_analysis.ipynb](OpenL2D/expertise_models/model_analysis.ipynb).
+The plots, numerical results, and hyperparameter choices relating to our Human Expertise model are obtained using the notebook [OpenL2D/expertise_models/model_analysis.ipynb](OpenL2D/expertise_models/model_analysis.ipynb).

 ### Synthetic expert's decision evaluation